maxton4life/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-## SQL-INTRODUCTION
+### SQL-Introduction

-MySQL is an open-source database management system, commonly installed as part of the popular LAMP (Linux, Apache, MySQL, PHP/Python/Perl) stack.
-It implements the relational model and uses Structured Query Language (better known as SQL) to manage its data.
+*sql is an open-source databasr management system, commonly installed as part of the popular **LAMP** (Linux, Apache, Mysql, PHP/Python/perl) stack.
+It implements the relational model and uses Structured Query Language (better known as SQL) to manage it's data.

-This is a project from ALX School of Engineering
----